By William A. Lasher

-They spend a couple of hours reminiscing about Danny, then Hoage falls asleep on the sofa after Demetrius and Vanessa have gone.
-He wakes up a short time later and walking into his bedroom he realizes he still has his military arm attached to his shoulder.
+They spend a couple of hours reminiscing, then Hoage falls asleep on the sofa after Demetrius and Vanessa have gone.
+He wakes up a short time later and walking into his bedroom he realizes he still has his tactical arm connected to his shoulder.

-Hoage yawns as he pulls on his pajama pants, and though he usually removes his personal arm for sleeping, this time he decides to leave Rory on.
+Hoage yawns as he pulls on his pajama pants, and though he normally removes his personal arm for sleeping, he decides to leave Rory attached.

 “Nighty, night, Rory,” he says as he stretches out on his over-sized bed.

-“Sweet dreams, Junior.”
-The thin membrane over Rory’s touchscreen slides shut, and the tiny LEDS on his new military arm go black.
+“Sweet dreams, Hoage.”
+The thin membrane over Rory’s touchscreen slides shut, and the tiny LEDS go black.